 - Pretty Cure All Stars New Stage has one scene where Cure Peace is bowing profusely to Cure Melody.
 It's a nod to Smile's ending credits where Peace does that towards March for landing on her.
 The movie's ending also has the Fresh, Heartcatch and Suite teams performing the last little bit of their first credits dance, even if they didn't do it in the original.

 - Lucky Star had the main cast performing a dance routine to the theme song in the last episode.

 - In Macross Frontier's final battle, sequences from both opening credits are used in the fight sequence.
-This crosses over with Theme Tune Cameo courtesy of Sheryl and Ranka singing a medley of their songs in support, which starts and ends with the previously-unused second OP.
+This crosses over with Diegetic Soundtrack Usage courtesy of Sheryl and Ranka singing a medley of their songs in support, which starts and ends with the previously-unused second OP.

-- The misleading opening of Magical Pokaan turns out to be the opening of another anime show the girls used to watch when young.
+- The misleading opening of Magical Pokaan turns out to be the opening of another anime show the girls used to watch when they were young.

 - The end of the OP of Nagasarete Airantou shows a bird's eye view of the island while Ikuto is visibly seen being chased by the firls on the island.
 The end of the anime also features this exact same scene.

-- The 12th opening of One Piece ends with a shot of some of the notable Impel Down Escapees- namely, Buggy, Mr. 3, Mr. 1, Crocodile, Jinbe, Ivankov and Luffy- plummeting down from the sky as they enter Marinford.
+- The 12th opening of One Piece ends with a shot of some of the notable Impel Down Escapees- namely, Buggy, Mr. 3, Mr. 1, Crocodile, Jimbei, Ivankov and Luffy- plummeting down from the sky as they enter Marineford.
 When that happens in anime episode 465, they show it exactly the same way.

 - Pani Poni Dash!: The weird-colored fuses in the "Yellow Vacation" opening are shown briefly in one episode.